aroberge/friendly/docs/design.md

 ## Basic usage

-There should be two ways of using friendly-traceback.
+There should be three ways of using friendly-traceback.

 1. As an import hook